The camera is my weapon.

 From 2009 to 2015 I was documenting the social movements that emerged in Monterrey due to the wave of drug trafficking violence that hit the city by surprise.
 It was a very long project that I could culminate in the electronic book “Renacimiento, Monterrey en la primera década del Siglo XXI, una crónica visual“, which the UANL published.

-The last year my project “Natural Bodies” was exhibited at The Vignette Art Fair 2019, selected by Leslie Moody-Castro; The Curated Fridge Summer 2019, selected by Alyssa Coppelman; and CorpoRealities, in PH21 Gallery, from Budapest, Hungary.
+Last year my project “Natural Bodies” was exhibited at The Vignette Art Fair 2019, selected by Leslie Moody-Castro; The Curated Fridge Summer 2019, selected by Alyssa Coppelman; and CorpoRealities, in PH21 Gallery, from Budapest, Hungary.

-Recently I finished my documentary film “Querida Nancy”, about the life of Nancy Cárdenas, the pioneer of the LGBT movement in Mexico.
+Last year I finished my documentary film “Querida Nancy”, about the life of Nancy Cárdenas, the pioneer of the LGBT movement in Mexico.
 The film is now participating in film festivals around the world.
 Currently I’m working on a portrait project of Latinx LGBT immigrants.